safernandez666/ControlsDockerized/README.md

 <img src="webserver/controls/screenshots/Revision.png" width="600" >

-If you want to set emails, you can configure /envios/enviar.py and croned in the Dockerfile
+If you want to set emails, you can configure /envios/enviar.py and croned in the Dockerfile.

+##Disclaimer##

+I am not a developer, this MVP was made a long time ago.
+Know how to excuse that code & harcoding. 🤪